apache/druid/docs/operations/clean-metadata-store.md

 # Schedule the metadata management store task for every hour:
 druid.coordinator.period.metadataStoreManagementPeriod=P1H

-# Set a kill task to poll every day to delete Segment records
+# Set a kill task to poll every day to delete Segment records and segments
-# and segments in deep storage > 4 days old.
+# in deep storage > 4 days old.
+When druid.coordinator.kill.on is set to true,
+# you must set either killAllDataSources or killDataSourceWhitelist in the dynamic
+# configuration.
+For this example, assume killAllDataSources is set to true.
-# Required also for automated cleanup of rules
-# and compaction configuration.
+# Required also for automated cleanup of rules and compaction configuration.

 druid.coordinator.kill.on=true
 druid.coordinator.kill.period=P1D